kparc/kcc/README.md

 The k interpreter is currently available for `Linux` and `macOS` on `x86_64` architecture.

-Without further ado, go to https://anaconda.org and follow the instructions.
-Anaconda shell integration option is recommended.
-Once you install Anaconda, install the package called `shakti`, which is nothing else but `k` in disguise:
+Without further ado, install [conda](https://anaconda.org).
+Shell integration is optional but recommended.
+Once you have it, install the package called `shakti`, which is nothing else but `k` in disguise:

 ```sh
 conda install -c shaktidb shakti
 ```

-As all things k, the development of k language itself is happening at terrifying pace.
+As all things k, the development of k itself is happening at terrifying pace.
 New builds are published up to several times a week, so make sure you always use the latest version:

 ```sh
 alias kup="conda update -c shaktidb shakti"